openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

 * ``hpe3par:flash_cache`` - The flash-cache policy, which can be turned on and off by setting the value to ``true`` or ``false``.

+For ``hpe3par:compression`` key, the HPE 3PAR StoreServ Storage array must meet the following requirements:

+* Firmware version HPE 3PAR OS 3.3.1

+* HPE 3PAR Storage system with 8k or 20k series

+* Compression license installed

+* Supported only on Solid State drives

+* The assigned CPG for a compressed volume must be set to device type of "SSD"

+Other restrictions and considerations for ``hpe3par:compression``:

+   - For a compressed volume, minimum volume size needed is 16 GB; otherwise resulting volume will be created successfully but will not be a compressed volume.

+   - A full provisioned volume cannot be compressed, if a compression is enabled and provisioning type requested is full, the resulting volume defaults to thinly provisioned compressed volume.

 LDAP and AD authentication is now supported in the HPE 3PAR driver.